 Are you fortunate to have found an old painting in your attic or perhaps you recently inherited an oil painting?
 If you are wondering, “How much is my painting worth?”
 Sotheby’s is your best source to evaluate and sell a painting.
 Before you sell a signed or unsigned antique painting, drawing, limited-edition print or etching, ask our experts to weigh in on its value.

 Sotheby’s has a team of international painting specialists in London, New York, Hong Kong, Paris, and other major cities around the world that specialize in paintings from all eras and countries.
-With art specialists in categories such as Dutch, Flemish, German, French, Spanish, Italian, British, American, African, Russian and Israeli paintings, Sotheby's has the expertise to accurately identify, value, and sell your painting to an international audience of buyers.
+With art specialists in categories such as Dutch, German, French, Swiss, Chinese, Spanish, Japanese, Italian, British, American, Russian, African, Indian and Israeli paintings, Sotheby's has the expertise to accurately identify, value, and sell your painting to an international audience of buyers.

-Simply submit an image of your contemporary, modern, antique, or old painting online and our specialists will contact you about its sale potential.
-They will help you determine when and where to sell your painting based on our upcoming live and online auction schedule.12 Rediscovered European Paintings that Achieved Phenomenal Results at AuctionLaunch Slideshow
+Simply submit images and information of your contemporary, modern, antique, or old painting through our easy-to-use online estimate form, and our specialists will contact you about its sale potential.
+They will help you determine when and where to sell your painting based on our upcoming auction schedule.
+In addition to auctions, we conduct private sales of all types of paintings.
+To learn more, click here.

-Register or log in to your Sothebys.com account to send photos and information about your painting and begin your complimentary auction estimate request.
+Submit photos and information about your painting to begin your complimentary estimate request.

 Get Started with an Estimate